Contagious Diseases (Animals) Act

-The Contagious Diseases (Animals) Act is a series of Acts of Parliament of the United Kingdom to deal with the possibility of the accrual of economic harm or intra-species contamination.
+The Contagious Diseases (Animals) Acts are a series of acts of Parliament of the United Kingdom to deal with the possibility of the accrual of economic harm or intra-species contamination.
 In 1892, the local authorities were not making sufficient use of powers to combat animal diseases so the Act introduced central control over the slaughter of infected animals and the payment of compensation.
-The 1893 Act transferred from local authorities to the Board of Agriculture the responsibility for wiping out swine fever.
+The 1893 act transferred from local authorities to the Board of Agriculture the responsibility for wiping out swine fever.
 It was followed by the 20th-century series notation Diseases of Animals Act.
 Rabid dogs were included in 1878.